 During campaign week(s) candidates are permitted to display campaign materials including banners, posters and other printed media.
 The rules and regulations on where and how you can post this material is very strict and is outlined during the mandatory All Candidates Meeting, held immediately after the nomination period.
 The rules are also available in the election policy and manual.

-The Gauntlet will no longer be publishing an insert of SU Election candidate platforms.
-Please refer to this site for candidate platform information under the current election heading.
+Please refer to this site for official candidate platforms under the current election heading.

 For more details on campaigning opportunities and guidelines please refer to the Nomination Package document.